excentis/ByteBlower_GUI_examples/frameblasting/README.md

 This example is very similar to the first case, only it uses IPv6.
 In the Frame view, you'll note that the Layer3 has been configured to IPV6.

-## frameblasting_odd_packets.bbp
-In this project we deviate from the standard usecase: instead of nice UDP traffic we'll challenge the network with purposely wrong traffic.

-The project assumes that the ByteBlower ports are docked behind a NAT-device (or any type of modem or access point).
-We make this assumption mostly because such devices are the most senstive to the generated traffic.

-A default, UDP frameblasting flow checks whether we are successful in disrupting the device under test.

-### Ex 1.
-Syn blasting
-This scenario floods the netwerk with TCP-syn packets.
-The NAT-device should ignore them fairly quickly.

-### Ex 2.
-Wrong checksums
-Small packets with purposely wrong IPv4 header checksum and IPv4 length.

-### Ex 3.
-Wrong Ether types
-Sends out traffic with an uncommon Ether type (0x500)

-### Ex 4.
-Broadcast traffic
-An example how to broadcast UDP traffic.
-This the most benign of all the scenarios.
-The rate is also fairly low (<1 MBit/s).

 ## NAT.bbp

 This project shows a couple tests of a NAT device.